 10:45 11:00: Break

-We outline the duties of the FAE and sales person before, during and after the demo to make sure that communication is efficient and effective.
+We outline the duties of the SE and sales person before, during and after the demo to make sure that communication is efficient and effective.

 Using the Demo Qualification Form, we discuss the information required to allow the FAE to translate the prospect issues into short effective demo scenarios using input from sales on the prospects needs.